SamirMishra27/Developer-Landing-Page-9/README.md

 # Developer-Landing-Page-9

-#### :mag: This is a sample website home page which demonstrates the street style theme!
+#### :mag: This is a sample website home page which demonstrates the tech services theme!

 #### 🖥️ Tech used: HTML & CSS